 What Can Be Done to Lessen the Threat of an Inside Attack?

 There are a few things you can do to mitigate the risks of a successful physical intrusion.
 Train your staff and encourage them to ask questions.
 Foster a culture where it’s okay to challenge.
 Make security awareness training part of staff inductions.
 Keep things fresh with follow-on workshops or other mediums, such as videos, posters and news bulletins.

 You can also put your security to the test.
 Experienced physical social engineering experts replicate attacks and report their findings.
 The covert insights you gain will give you a clear picture of your risks and the knowledge to remedy them.

-A policy to harden vulnerable areas of your organisation and some robust training could be all that’s needed to stop a real attack - and all its painful consequences.
+In his blog A Day in the Life of a Physical Security Specialist, our man undercover tells how he cracked the physical defences of a major UK financial institution.
+A policy to harden vulnerable areas of your organisation and robust staff training could be all that’s needed to stop a real attack - and all its painful consequences.